 Index funds are my favorite type of investment.
-They are low cost funds that track certain market sectors.
+They are low-cost funds that track certain market sectors.
 They usually aren’t actively managed, so whatever companies are tracked in the fund are the ones that you are invested in.
-One of the most well-known index funds is the S&P 500, an index fund which tracks about 500 of the biggest companies in the US.
+One of the most well-known index funds is the S&P 500, an index fund that tracks about 500 of the biggest companies in the US.

 Target Date Funds